Ziad235/FederatedLearning-RA/README.md

 Feel free to reach out to [me](mailto:zmh6339@nyu.edu) and/or [Professor Fida Dankar](mailto:fd2242@nyu.edu) for any questions. <br />

-*_Please note that for (intellectual) copyright reasons, concrete code cannot be published now until the typed up paper is submitted and accepted for publishing._*
+*_Please note that for (intellectual) copyright reasons, concrete code regarding main content of this project cannot be published now until the typed up paper is submitted and accepted for publishing._*